 At the Berlin Palace.

-Continue to pass by the iconic Berlin TV Tower, which is not only the tallest structure in Germany, but also a symbol of Communist power in the 20th century.
+As you continue, pass by the Berlin TV Tower, the tallest structure in Germany and a prominent symbol of East Germany’s former presence during the Cold War.

 All sales are final.
 No refund is available for cancellations.